-Indecision can take two forms: The first is a paralysis in one's life, which can lead to frustration for both the person experiencing it and the people around them.
-They can't commit to making a real change in their life despite acknowledging that one is needed.
+Indecision can take two forms: The first is a paralysis, which can lead to frustration for both the person experiencing it and the people around them.
+They can't commit to making a real change in their life even if they know a change is overdue.

 The other type of indecision manifests as flip-flopping on important life decisions.
-It's possible they're unhappy in the relationship now, but instead of making an impulse decision to hire a divorce lawyer, the first step should be to analyze what could be causing their unhappiness.
+Sure, it's possible your partner is unhappy in the relationship now, but instead of making an impulse decision to hire a divorce lawyer, the first step should be to analyze what could be causing their unhappiness.
 Often, the very spouse they thought they needed to leave is the reason that they are able to return to a sense of normalcy.